-B. Live Animal Activities Conducted at other Institutions Research and teaching activities that involve the utilization of live
+B. Live Animal Activities Conducted at other Institutions

 Research and teaching activities that involve the utilization of live, vertebrate animals must be approved by an IACUC, regardless of where the activities occur.
 In the event a PI or student chooses to conduct activities at another institution, the following procedures must be followed.